panjevic/bc-community-samples/ebc-sharepoint/Readme.md

     - Otherwise, navigate to `https://your_org.sharepoint.com` as a site collection admin and Create site
     - Chose team site and add site name eq. `AuditTrace`
     - Note the URL of the team site eq. `https://your_org.sharepoint.com/sites/AuditTrace`
-    - In this sample we will be using a standard document library which is automatically created for you with the team site template
+    - In this sample, we will be using a standard document library that is automatically created for you with the team site template

 ---